Mers4ult/deep-learning-coursera-ng/C4-Convolutional-Neural-Networks/readme.md

 - image size: `n x n`
 - convolution size: `f x f`
 - padding size: `p`
+  - `p`: the number of row/columns that we will insert in top, bottom, left and right of the image.

 *Output size after convolution*:

 - without padding: `(n-f+1) x (n-f+1)`
 - with padding: `(n+2p-f+1) x (n+2p-f+1)`

+_Note_:<br>
+- The convolution operation shrinks the matrix if f>1.

 *Convention*:

-- Valid convolutions: no padding
+- Valid convolutions: no padding `P=0`
-- Same convolutions: output size is the same as the input size
+- Same convolutions: output size is the same as the input size => `P = (f-1) / 2`
 - `f` is usually odd
+- In almost all the cases the padding values are zeros.

 #### Strided Convolutions

 *Notation*:

 - stride `s`
+  - pace wee are scanning with
+  - it is the number of pixels we will jump when we are convolving filter/kernel; in previous examples, `s=1`.

 *Output size after convolution*: `floor((n+2p-f)/s+1) x floor((n+2p-f)/s+1)`